-Eldercaring Coordination is a solution – for the ageing person?s anguish and the family?s aggressive actions.
+Eldercaring Coordination is a solution – for the ageing person’s anguish and the family’s aggressive actions.
 Eldercaring Coordination is a compassionate, court-alternative response to family conflict, one that engenders respect and protection for the ageing person.
-This court ordered dispute resolution option focuses on reducing family conflict and minimizing risks and abuse to respect and preserve the dignity and quality of life of ageing persons.
-To do that, the ageing person?s voice must be at the center of conversation, yet all the voices of concerned family members must be heard.
+This court-ordered dispute resolution option focuses on reducing family conflict and minimizing risks and abuse to respect and preserve the dignity and quality of life of ageing persons.
+To do that, the ageing person’s voice must be at the centre of the conversation, yet all the voices of concerned family members must be heard.

-How can that happen?
-A high conflict family dispute resolution specialist called an Eldercaring Coordinator helps families refocus on the ageing person, set their disagreements aside peacefully, and elevate the ageing person?s needs and preferences.
-Families are referred to eldercaring coordination in a court proceeding, once family conflict is identified by the court, or upon the request of the ageing person, family, attorney or guardian.
+How can that happen A high conflict family dispute resolution specialist called an Eldercaring Coordinator helps families refocus on the ageing person, set their disagreements aside peacefully, and elevate the ageing person’s needs and preferences.
+Families are referred to eldercaring coordination in a court proceeding, once the family conflict is identified by the court, or upon the request of the ageing person, family, attorney or guardian.
 They can be recognized by their frequent motions to the court regarding non-legal issues, cross allegations and unsubstantiated claims, safety concerns, and withholding of information, money, time and affection of the ageing person.
 The court orders who participates in eldercaring coordination: the elder, legally authorized decision-makers, and others by invitation.
-Why does it take a court order when we want to enable the family to resolve disputes out of court?
-Because all too often family members in conflict refuse to meet together unless they are court ordered to do so.
+Why does it take a court order when we want to enable the family to resolve disputes out of court Because all too often family members in conflict refuse to meet together unless they are court-ordered to do so.

 The eldercaring coordinator enables family members to develop more effective communication and problem-solving skills, and to develop and implement a care plan that is flexible according to the transitions of the ageing person.
 As the needs of the ageing person change, the family returns to the eldercaring coordinator, rather than reverting to the gavel of a judge for decision-making on non-legal issues.

 Eldercaring coordination becomes the key to unlocking these mysteries and safeguarding the elder from conflict, threats of harm and risky situations.
-Eldercaring Coordinators use a trauma- informed, person-centered approach so they are better able to guide families through a supported decision-making process that protects the health, safety and well-being of their ageing loved one.
+Eldercaring Coordinators use a trauma-informed, person-centred approach so they are better able to guide families through a supported decision-making process that protects the health, safety and well-being of their ageing loved ones.
 The eldercaring coordinator is trained extensively and experienced with how abuse may be minimized, rationalized, and kept a secret.
-Since Eldercaring Coordinators are court ordered to work with families for up to two years, it gives them time to develop relationship and hear the concerns of each person participating.
+Since Eldercaring Coordinators are court ordered to work with families for up to two years, it gives them time to develop relationships and hear the concerns of each person participating.
 They provide ongoing screening and are sensitive to hints of abuse, neglect and exploitation through unfolding conversations.
-When risks are present, Eldercaring Coordinators help families distinguish drama caused by vendettas from what is credible, so family members can provide the right response to protect their ageing loved one.
+When risks are present, Eldercaring Coordinators help families distinguish drama caused by vendettas from what is credible, so family members can provide the right response to protect their ageing loved ones.
 Eldercaring Coordinator is there to complement, not replace, services and can help the family develop a support system, connect them with available resources as needed, and notify appropriate authorities when warranted.

 The benefits for eldercaring coordination is a distinct contrast to the cost of ongoing litigation and court fees: